 (F) The description of any gaseous or liquid leak, date and time of leak detection, leak repair action taken and screening level after completion of the leak repair.

-(7) Lightering exempted from controls by subsection 2 (b) of this rule must be curtailed from 2:00 a.m. until 2:00 p.m. when the Department declares a Clean Air Action (CAA) day.
-If the Department declares a second CAA day before 2:00 p.m. of the first curtailment period, then such uncontrolled lightering must be curtailed for an additional 24 hours until 2:00 p.m. on the second day.
-If a third CAA day in a row is declared, then uncontrolled lightering is permissible for a 12-hour period starting at 2 p.m. on the second CAA day and ending at 2 a.m. on the third CAA day.
-Uncontrolled lightering must be curtailed from 2 a.m. until 2 p.m. on the third CAA day.
-If the Department continues to declare CAA days consecutively after the third day, the curtailment and loading pattern used for the third CAA day will apply.
+(7) Lightering exempted from controls by subsection 2 (b) must be curtailed from 2:00 a.m. until 2:00 p.m. when DEQ declares a Clean Air Action day.
+If DEQ declares a second Clean Air Action day before 2:00 p.m. of the first curtailment period, then such uncontrolled lightering must be curtailed for an additional 24 hours until 2:00 p.m. on the second day.
+If a third Clean Air Action day in a row is declared, then uncontrolled lightering is permissible for a 12-hour period starting at 2 p.m. on the second Clean Air Action day and ending at 2 a.m. on the third Clean Air Action day.
+Uncontrolled lightering must be curtailed from 2 a.m. until 2 p.m. on the third Clean Air Action day.
+If DEQ continues to declare Clean Air Action days consecutively after the third day, the curtailment and loading pattern used for the third Clean Air Action day will apply.

 (8) Safety/Emergency Operations.
 Nothing in this rule is intended to: